d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 encoder_blk(X, valid_lens).shape
 ```

-In the following Transformer encoder implementation,
+In the following transformer encoder implementation,
 we stack `num_layers` instances of the above `EncoderBlock` classes.
 Since we use the fixed positional encoding
 whose values are always between -1 and 1,